GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

       A) In Retrofit, we can call the operations asynchronously by using enqueue() method where as to call operations synchronously, we can use execute() method.
 In addition, we can use zip() operator from RxJava to perform multiple network calls using Retrofit library.

+* **GSON vs Jackson vs Moshi**
+    -**Gson** – Google’s own JSON Parser library for Android and the most popular of the bunch (sitting at 18.5k Github stars, vs 5.9k and 6.5k).
+It is the oldest as well, with its 1.0 version being released in 2008

+    - **Jackson** – The longest competitor of Gson in an attempt to provide a faster and more feature-rich parser than its competitor.
+Fun fact, its 1.0 release in 2009 was codenamed “Hazelnut”, named after the fact that lots of people choke on nuts.

+    - **Moshi** – The most modern of the 3 parsers having its first release was in 2015.
+It was created by Square, the same people who created Retrofit and includes some of the people who have worked on Gson in the past.

+    Jackson takes the win here.
+Gson, quite expectedly didn’t excel in any aspect over the other two.
+I mean, it is the oldest after all.

+    Jackson is very feature rich especially with its many annotations and the fact that it supports parsing for XML and other formats beyond JSON.
+Despite that, excels in performance.
+In some cases, extremely so over the other 2 parsers.

+    Moshi is also great, with plenty of features to cover your parsing needs, some of which I haven’t seen from Jackson (such as allowing for multiple JSON representations for the same data type).

 *   **What about Image loading libraries?**
         [Glide](https://github.com/bumptech/glide) is a fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.